|Skills & Derived Stats

 examples: tactics, reactions, unarmed fighting*, pistols, rifles, bows, heavy weapons, melee weapon*, light armor, medium armor, heavy armor, powered armor, shields

-examples: carpentry, cooking, blacksmith, basket-weaving, stone-masonry, armorer, weaponsmith
+examples: appraisal, carpentry, cooking, blacksmith, basket-weaving, stone-masonry, armorer, weaponsmith

 examples: perception, insight, concentration, meditation, bravery, resistance, hardy